CiscoDevNet/secure-firewall/FTD/Vmware/Terraform/README.md

 1) Clone or Download the Repository
 2) Input the values in the terraform.tfvars file for variables in variables.tf
+   Note: VI OVF file for the selected FTD Version should be used in the template for deploymennt
-3) Initialize the providers and modules
+4) Initialize the providers and modules
      - go to the specific terraform folder from the cli
         $ cd xxxx
         $ terraform init